evillan0315/project-board-server/docs/terminal/TerminalService.md

 ### Core Functionality

-- **Persistent PTY Sessions:** Manages long-lived interactive shell sessions for each connected WebSocket client, with their lifecycle tracked in the database.
+- **Persistent PTY Sessions:** Manages long-lived interactive shell sessions for each connected WebSocket client, with their lifecycle tracked in the database (`TerminalSession` model).
-- **Command History Logging:** Records every executed command within a session for auditing and review.
+- **Command History Logging:** Records every executed command within a session for auditing and review (`CommandHistory` model).
 - **One-Off Command Execution:** Provides methods for executing non-interactive commands via HTTP API.
 - **SSH Connection Management:** Handles the details of connecting to and executing commands on remote SSH servers.

 ### Properties

 - `defaultShell`: `string` - The default shell to use for local PTY sessions (e.g., `bash` on Linux/macOS, `powershell.exe` on Windows).
 - `sessions: Map<string, TerminalSession>`: Stores active local PTY sessions, mapped by client ID.
-Each entry includes the `ptyProcess`, `clientSocket`, and its associated `dbSessionId`.
+Each entry includes the `ptyProcess`, `clientSocket`, and its associated `dbSessionId` (the ID of the corresponding database record).

 ### Methods